Tim Parker (businessman): Career

 After graduating from Oxford, Parker worked as a junior economist in HM Treasury from 1977 to 1979.
 In 1981, after obtaining his business degree, he joined Thorn EMI as assistant to Sir William Barlow, chairman of the engineering group.

 At the age of 26, he was appointed CEO of Blakeslee, a small engineering subsidiary of Thorn EMI in Chicago.
 After two years he had the business sold off as lacking in scalability.
 Returning to the UK, he headed Crypto Peerless, a Birmingham company manufacturing foodservice equipment, which in a little over two years he took from break-even to £800,000 in profits.

 In 1986, he was appointed CEO of the appliance manufacturer Kenwood.
 In 1989 he led a management-based leveraged buyout of the business, with backing from the private-equity firm Candover Investments; the company was purchased for £52 million.
 It was listed on London Stock Exchange in 1992 at a valuation of £104 million.

 In 1996, Parker became CEO of Clarks Shoes.
 He substantially reorganised the company, closed 20 factories, moved manufacturing overseas, and revived the Clarks brand with more up-to-date shoe styles.
-Within six years the company's profitability increased by 150%, and by the time he left in 2002 it had revenues approaching £1 billion a year.
+Within six years, the company's profitability increased by 150%, and by the time he left, in 2002, it had revenues approaching £1 billion a year.

 In August 2002, he was hired as CEO of Kwik-Fit, after CVC Capital Partners acquired the company from Ford.
 He undertook a major restructuring of the business, including cutting 3,000 jobs.
 During his tenure as CEO, profits increased by 250%.
 The business was sold to PAI Partners in 2005 for £800 million, with Parker earning £20 million from the deal.

 In 2004, CVC Capital Partners and Permira purchased the AA from Centrica for £1.75 billion, and Parker was appointed CEO.
-During the next two years, he carried out a fundamental restructuring programme; one-third of the company's 10,000 jobs were cut in the process.
+During the next two years, he carried out a fundamental restructuring programme and one-third of the company's 10,000 jobs were cut in the process.
 Parker was subsequently dubbed the "Prince of Darkness" by trade unions.
 The AA's EBITDA increased from £120 million in 2004 to £305 million in 2007.
 In 2007, the AA merged with Saga at an enterprise value of £3.35 billion.

-From 7 July to 19 August 2008, Parker served as First Deputy Mayor of London, under Boris Johnson.
-He was also chairman of Transport for London and CEO of the Greater London Authority during that period, prior to resigning.
+From 7 July to 19 August 2008, Parker was the first deputy mayor of London, under Boris Johnson.
+He was also chairman of Transport for London and CEO of the Greater London Authority during that period, before resigning.